arosenmund/defcon_31_ad_good_bad_lolWut/1_enumeration/2_detection_enumeration/README.md

 $event1 | where {$_.message -like "*SharpHound*" | select -ExpandProperty message}
 ```

-| TODO: While this is a faily basic method to look for specific processes being execution, obfuscation of the filename can make this more difficult.
-However, understanding the behaviors of how these programs operate
+| Analysis: While this is a faily basic method to look for specific processes being execution, obfuscation of the filename can make this more difficult.
+However, we can use this to understand the behaviors of how these programs operate.

 ## Script Block Logging (PowerView being loaded)